First Let’s Understand Pre-Shipment Inspection

 - Avoidance of delays

 The pre-shipment inspection typically covers functionality, performance, durability, overall appearance, and dimensions.
-To complete these inspections, the agencies follow a seven-step procedure that include the phases mentioned below:
+To complete these inspections, the agencies follow a seven-step procedure that includes the phases mentioned below:

 - Step #1: Inspection visit